auxellbs/splconline.github.io/index.md

 ## <a name="group"></a>Free Digital Skills Group Classes

-We have a wide range of free 1-hour group classes, these classes have a maximum of 6 students to ensure sufficient individual attention:
+We have a wide range of free 1-hour group classes, these classes have a maximum of 6 students to ensure sufficient individual attention.
+Click the 'enrol' links below to register, or check the group class calendar [here](/calendar).

 ### Your Vaccination Certificate on Your Phone
 You've had your COVID vaccination, and now you want to be able to substantiate it conveniently using your phone.
 This involves having your myGov & Medicare online accounts in order and available on your phone.
 Join this FREE 1-hour class to sort all of this out!